How do learners achieve mastery?

 Every time a learner completes an Activity, their mastery level on the related Concept may change.

-The amount and direction of change (up or down) is based on many factors, such as if the learner answers correctly or incorrectly, how valuable the practice is, and how quickly they answer.
+The amount and direction of change (up or down) is based on many factors, such as whether the learner completed the Activity proficiently, and whether sufficient time has elapsed since they last increased a mastery level.

 What Level of Mastery Do Learners Need to Attain?

 The level of mastery learners must attain is based on the mastery goal you’ve set.
 If you want learners to have a deeper understanding of the material, set a higher mastery goal.